Spengs/learning_unity/README.md

 added walls to the game area, wrote controllers for ball movement (physics, variable speed) and camera (tracks the player object)

+added floating cubes. added a script to make them rotate